Gorbachev: Little love for late Soviet leader in Russia's old empire

 A friend and liberal media figure, Alexei Venediktov, said mournfully: "We've all been orphaned, just not everyone has realised it."

-The Soviet Union's last leader may have given millions of people their freedom, but he still sent in troops to quell protests in the Baltic republics, Kazakhstan and the Caucasus.
+The Soviet Union's last leader may have given millions of people their freedom - but in his time in charge he still sent in troops to quell protests in the Baltic republics, Kazakhstan and the Caucasus.

 And even though his mother had Ukrainian roots, Ukrainians never forgave him for supporting Russia's annexation of Crimea in 2014.